Training LLMs on HPC Systems: Best Practices from the OpenGPT-X Project

-The JSC provides robust file system infrastructure on its supercomputing platforms through a multi-cluster General Parallel File System (GPFS), centrally managed by the Jülich Storage Cluster (JUST)~\footnote{\url{https://apps.fz-juelich.de/jsc/hps/just/configuration.html}}.
+The JSC provides a robust file system infrastructure on its supercomputing platforms through a multi-cluster General Parallel File System (GPFS), centrally managed by the Jülich Storage Cluster (JUST)~\footnote{\url{https://apps.fz-juelich.de/jsc/hps/just/configuration.html}}.
 Users have access to three distinct storage partitions, \bash{$HOME}, \bash{$PROJECT}, and \bash{$SCRATCH}, for managing and processing data.
 Within the OpenGPT-X project, approximately 800 TB of \bash{$SCRATCH} storage and 15 TB of \bash{$PROJECT} storage were used, organized according to a structured data-flow design.

 One challenge related to data storage involved frequently running into storage capacity limitations, including both physical storage space and inode exhaustion.
-To address this, users were supported in their efforts to clean up unused data while we succesfully applied for additional storage capacity where needed.
+To address this, users were supported in their efforts to clean up unused data while we successfully applied for additional storage capacity where needed.
 Special care was required for shared temporary directories used during setup and training.
 Additionally, default cache directories posed a challenge, as they often led to extensive cache data being written to suboptimal storage partitions.

-For data movement between file system or as a gateway to external systems, the JUDAC (Jülich Data Access) server is being used.
-With two HPC systems involved in the project, efficient data transfer became essential.
+For data movement between file system or as a gateway to external systems, the JUDAC (Jülich Data Access) server was used.
 Given the involvement of two separate HPC centers in the project, efficient data transfer mechanisms became crucial.
 To facilitate this, administrators from JSC and TU Dresden (TUD) collaborated to establish UNICORE FTP (UFTP)~\cite{uftp}, enabling seamless, high-performance transfers of large-scale datasets across sites.